mruac/mruac-rss-bridge/docs/03_For_Hosts/08_Custom_Configuration.md

 ### password

 Defines the password used for login.
 Use a strong password to prevent others from guessing your login!

+## URL Token Authentication

+If your feed reader does not support HTTP Authentication, you may use URL authentication instead; via a token parameter.

+It is recommended to use a long and complex password to secure your RSS-Bridge instance.

+_Notice_: The token is required for all requests when enabled!
+Make sure to update feed subscriptions accordingly.

+`token = ""` = Disabled (default)

+## URL Encryption

+As bridge parameters get complex and the URL Token is included (if enabled), the URL Encryption feature encodes all URL parameters into an encrypted string.
+Enable this to encrypt and obscure the query parameters used in your feed subscriptions.

+It is recommended to use a long and complex password that is different to the other passwords to securely encrypt the URL parameters.

+`enc_url_key = ""` = Disabled (default)

+`enc_url_key = "b3c7@hsLqk)P(SJvjCBDUy]GMg6RamdHxEWV8K9nA4QN.p_5"` = Enabled (Example - do not use this password!)

 ## Admin